ncroxon/gnu-efi/docs/README.ABI.md

    This currently includes the following functions:
    - ReallocatePool

    - CopyMem

    - CompareGuid

+     **Will break at runtime - likely causing opposite output to expected**

 2) Applications which haven't been updated in a while may also be missing the required `.rodata` section which contains needed read-only data which will prevent